marcielleal/Tips/README.md

 # LaravelTips
-This is a repository to store tips and tricks of Laravel 5.
+This is a repository to store some tips and tricks that I discovered about Laravel 5.

 Author: [Marciel Leal](https://github.com/marcielleal)